 Answer: It is a routine followed by the process manager of the system.
 In this, the process manager can use different methods and strategies to remove a particular running process or select another process for the CPU.

-Answer: Scheduling is divided into 2 categories; preemptive scheduling and non-preemptive scheduling.
+Answer: Scheduling is divided into two categories, namely preemptive scheduling and non-preemptive scheduling.
 The following table highlights the major differences between preemptive scheduling and non-preemptive scheduling:

 |Preemptive Scheduling||Non-Preemptive Scheduling|

 |Processes are allocated to the CPU for a limited period.||A process remains in the CPU till it gets entirely executed.|